Sid130698/online_compiler_IDE/PROJECT_JOURNAL.md

 * Utilized try-catch blocks to handle exceptions and errors gracefully.

-## Day 3:
+### Day 3:

 **Objective**: Implement code execution functionality on the backend (Java).

-- Set up a Java project for your backend using Spring Boot.
+- Create a Java project for your backend.
+- Implement a simple HTTP server using Java's built-in `HttpServer` or a library like Jetty.
-- Implement an API endpoint that can receive code from the frontend.
+- Design API endpoints that can receive code from the frontend.
-- Create a service or function for code compilation and execution.
+- Create a service or function for code compilation and execution in Java.
 - Test the backend code execution functionality with sample code snippets.

-## Day 4:
+### Day 4:

 **Objective**: Complete basic error handling and display code execution results on the frontend.